-- (1) Fees are earned and paid in Canadian dollars and the fair values of option-based awards are calculated in Canadian dollars.
-The average exchange rate for Fiscal 2012 of US\$1.01 per CDN\$1.00 has been used to calculate the U.S. dollar value in the above table. - (2) Walter DeBoni ceased to be a director on September 21, 2011.
+(1) Fees are earned and paid in Canadian dollars and the fair values of option-based awards are calculated in Canadian dollars.
+The average exchange rate for Fiscal 2013 of approximately US\$0.99 per CAD\$1.00 has been used to calculate the U.S. dollar value in the above table.